giga-sec/gigaSec-Tech-Notes/3. Notes/Insecure Deserialization.md

 - Application Runtimes (Tomcat, Jenkins, Jboss, etc)

-## Let's first understand what serialization and deserialization is
+## First understand what serialization and deserialization is
 [[Serialization and Deserialization]]

 Insecure Deserialization happens